Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 Research tips: Old maps are a valuable source of information when researching the development of rural communities.
 They are particularly useful for showing land ownership and major changes in the rural landscape.

-Other sources: It may be necessary to refer other archive collections that also hold East Riding collections.
+Other sources: It may be necessary to refer to other archive collections that also hold East Riding collections.
 Diocesan copies are available at the Borthwick Institute, York.
 The Tithe Commissioners version is held by The National Archives, in Kew.
-See maps research and books for a booklist to help researching with maps.

 What is it?
 Since the late 19th century building plans have been submitted by the architect or builder to the local authority for approval under local bye-laws.
 Plans were usually numbered and summary details were entered in a register.
 The survival of records is rather patchy.
 Plans may be available showing the development of railways, canals, drainage systems, or other major public undertakings.
 Building plans were working documents so it is not uncommon for those relating to public buildings to be missing.